Constantine II of Greece: Education

 During the Civil War, on 1 April 1947, George died.
-Thus, Constantine's father ascended the throne as King Paul I, and Constantine himself became Crown Prince of Greece at the age of six.
+Thus, Constantine's father ascended the throne, and Constantine himself became Crown Prince of Greece at the age of six.
 He then moved with his family from the villa in Psychiko to Tatoi Palace at the foot of the Parnitha Mountains in the northern part of the Attica peninsula.

-The first years of his father's reign did not bring great upheavals in the prince's daily life.
+The first years of Paul's reign did not bring great upheavals in his son's daily life.
 Constantine and his sisters were brought up relatively simply, and communication was at the heart of the pedagogy of their parents, who spent all the time they could with their children.
 Supervised by various British governesses and tutors, the children spoke English in the family but were also fluent in Greek.
 Until he was nine, Constantine continued to be educated with his sisters and other companions from Athens' wealthier population in the villa at Psychiko.

 After that age, Paul decided to begin preparing his son for the throne.
-He then started at the Anávryta lyceum in Marousi northeast of Athens, which also followed Kurt Hahn's pedagogy.
-He attended school there as a boarder between 1950 and 1958, while his sisters attended school in Salem, Germany.
+He then started at the Anávryta lyceum in Marousi, northeast of Athens, which also followed Kurt Hahn's pedagogy.
+He attended school there as a boarder between 1950 and 1958, while his sisters attended school in Salem, Baden-Württemberg, Germany.
 From 1955, Constantine served in all three branches of the Hellenic Armed Forces, attending the requisite military academies.
 He also attended the NATO Air Force Special Weapons School in Germany, as well as the University of Athens, where he took courses in the school of law.
 In 1955, he received the title of Duke of Sparta.

 Sailing and the Olympic Games

 Constantine was an able sportsman.
 In 1958, Paul gave his son a Lightning class sailing boat for Christmas.
 Subsequently, Constantine spent most of his free time training with the boat on the Saronic Gulf.
 After a few months, the Greek Navy gave the prince a Dragon class sailing boat, with which he decided to participate in the 1960 Summer Olympics in Rome.
 At the opening of the Games in Rome, he was the flag bearer for the Greek team.
-He won an Olympic gold medal in Sailing (Dragon class), which was the first Greek gold medal in sailing since the Stockholm 1912 Summer Olympics.
-Constantine was the helmsman of the boat Nireus and other members of the team included Odysseus Eskitzoglou and Georgios Zaimis.
+He won an Olympic gold medal in the Dragon event, which was the first Greek gold medal since the Stockholm 1912 Summer Olympics.
+Constantine was the helmsman of their Olympic gold-winning sailing vessel Nireus, and other members of the team included Odysseus Eskitzoglou and Georgios Zaimis.

-He was also a strong swimmer and had a black belt in karate, with interests in squash, track events, and riding.
+Constantine was also a strong swimmer and had a black belt in karate, with interests in squash, track events, and riding.
 In 1963, Constantine became a member of the International Olympic Committee (IOC).
 He resigned in 1974 because he was no longer a Greek resident, and was made an honorary IOC member.
 He was an honorary member of the International Soling Association and president of the International Dragon Association.